codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 You must define a step type for each step.
 Each step uses Docker images and containers as facilitators for execution.
 For example, the [**Freestyle**]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) step spins up a container and executes the specified shell commands from the YAML file.

+The step names should be unique within the same pipeline.
+This mainly affects the visualization of the pipeline when it runs.

 Each step produces a resource, which you can reference in other steps, and are executed in real-time.
 For example, a [**Freestyle**]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) step can reference an image that was produced by a [**Build**]({{site.baseurl}}/docs/codefresh-yaml/steps/build-1/) step.
 This allows you to chain steps together, and create highly-customized builds.

 <div class="bd-callout bd-callout-info" markdown="1">